Altpapier/SkyHelperAPI/README.md

 The Port normally defaults to `3000`.
 If you want to change that, you can do so by changing the `PORT` environment variable.

 You will have to set the Hypixel API key by adding the `HYPIXEL_API_KEY` environment variable.

+You will also have to set the MongoDB uri by adding the `MONGO` environment variable.

+If you don't want the prices to update you can also add the `UPDATE_PRICES` environment variable and set that to `false`.

 To be able to use the API you will need to define your own API keys.
 For that add the `TOKENS` environment variable and add tokens seperated by a `,`
 Example: `token1,token2`